bertofurth/Seagate-Central-Modern-Slot-In-Kernel/README_CROSS_COMPILE_KERNEL.md

     cp ../config-seagate-central-v5.16.12-all-in-one.txt ../obj/.config

 N.B.
-There is another example configuration file in this project called **config-sc-all-usb-cam-modules.txt** that can be copied into place instead of the above mentioned one if you wish to build modules supporting USB Video cameras.
+There is another example configuration file in this project called **config-sc-v5.16.12-all-usb-cam-modules.txt** that can be copied into place instead of the above mentioned one if you wish to build modules supporting USB Video cameras.
 (See **README_USB_DEVICE_MODULES.md**)